Welcome at RacingNews365

 Staggeringly, in the race, he recovered from last to 14th, without as much of a scratch on his car.

-"I was not that happy with the qualifying, I messed up a little bit on my second lap, which I'm not really sure if I could have gained a position because I was a fair bit behind," Barnard explained.
+"I was not that happy with qualifying, I messed up a little bit on my second lap which I'm not really sure if I could have gained a position because I was a fair bit behind," Barnard explained.

-With Bird still being unfit to drive, Barnard's Formula E appearances will increase to three this weekend, as he will replace the veteran in the Berlin E-Prix double-header.
+With Bird still being unfit to drive, Barnard's FE appearances will increase to three this weekend, as he will replace the veteran in the Berlin E-Prix double-header.

-It gives him more time to understand the car and the championship, although he does have it going in his favour that this season sees a brand-new layout at the Tempelhof Airport.
+It gives him more time to understand the car and the championship, although he does have it going in his favour that this season sees a brand-new layout at the Tempelhof Airport circuit.

-Whilst this benefits the British driver, he highlights the unique surface as a big challenge, as the majority of the paddock have experience of this.
+Whilst this benefits the British driver, he highlights the unique surface as a big challenge as the majority of the paddock have experienced it.

 In this article